 Today though is about the other half of the puzzle.
-When trying to fix an painful knee you do have to increase your movement.
+When trying to fix a painful knee you do have to increase your movement.
 But that is easier said than done!

 Very often folks try to begin general exercise, stretching, and even massage work.
 But it ends up making their knee troubles 2-3x’s worse!

 There are many strategies and soft tissue techniques I use in the practice to help folks avoid this.
-It would be impossible to list all of these down in one article, so instead I’m going to narrow down todays piece to focus on one important strategy to use for an achy knee.
-It will allow you to increase your activity while at the same time reducing potential flare ups.
+It would be impossible to list all of these in one article, so instead, I’m going to narrow down today's piece to focus on one important strategy to use for an achy knee.
+It will allow you to increase your activity while at the same time reducing potential flare-ups.